 Your shoulder is made up of three bones:

-- Humerus (upper arm bone)
+- Humerus (arm bone)

 - Scapula (shoulder blade)

-Common Shoulder Problems
+Common Shoulder Injuries

-- Shoulder dislocation - When the upper arm bone is forced out of the shoulder socket, or dislocated from where it belongs, there can be a lot of ligament, tendon and muscle damage in the area.
-This makes it possible for the shoulder to fully or partially dislocate again.
+- Shoulder dislocation - When the upper arm bone is forced out of the shoulder socket or dislocated from where it belongs, there can be bone, ligament, tendon and muscle damage in the area.
+Sometimes this injury leads to painful recurring partial or complete shoulder dislocations.
 This usually happens as the result of a sudden movement or impact.

-Shoulder Therapy & Treatment
+Shoulder Therapy & Treatments

 - Shoulder joint replacement surgery